 Measles and the Workplace

 by Pat Peard

-At this time of this publication there are no reported cases of measles in Maine.
+At this time of this publication there are no reported cases of measles in ME.
 However, the widely reported outbreak that started in California has some of our clients asking if they can, or should, mandate that their employees get a measles vaccination.
 Health care workers are legally required to have the measles vaccine but outside of these workers, it is not a good policy to require vaccinations.
 Such mandates have, in many cases, resulted in discrimination lawsuits and cases where employees assert their privacy has been violated.
 There is a risk in even asking employees about their vaccination status or the vaccination status of their children.
 Here is what employers can do: